khanonjs/khanon.js-website/public/docs/8-using-particle-interface.md

 Declare the sprites to use by this particle in the [`sprites`](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#sprites) property.

-[`offset`](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#offset) is the position offset from the origin of the element where the particle has been attached.
+[`position`](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#position) is the position from the origin of the element where the particle has been attached to an actor node.
+World position in case the particle is spawned from a scene.

 [`capacity`](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#capacity) is the maximum number of particles to be emitted.